Horizon-NTH/Vault/README.md

 ### Build

-Ensure you have [CMake](https://cmake.org/) installed.
+Ensure you have [CMake](https://cmake.org/) and [Conan](https://conan.io/) are installed.
-Generate the build environment using CMake and build the application.
+Generate the build environment using CMake, Conan will automatically install all the dependencies needed so you can build the application.

 > You can also enable the [_tests_](https://github.com/google/googletest) by setting the `ENABLE_TESTS` option to `ON`.